 The Housing Element is part of the City's General Plan and lays out a blueprint for how the City will meet its housing goals.
-At its core, a Housing Element is an opportunity for community members and policy makers to address local housing challenges and find solutions.
-It contains detailed information on local housing challenges and into solutions resources and constraints, and an inventory of sites that are suitable for new housing.
+At its core, a Housing Element is an opportunity for community members and policy makers to address local housing challenges and find solutions. pointy makers to address local nousing challenges and line solutions.
+It contains detailed information on local housing needs, existing resources and constraints, and an inventory of sites that are suitable for new housing.